Ochlology

 think you're shoving but you're shoved instead

-Just so are the agents
+Just so the agents

 individual